FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/widgets/cross-sections-editor/Cross Sections Editor.rst

 Once the cross sections are digitized onto the map, the Sample Elevation tools are used to sample elevation data from a raster into Stations/Elevation data sets for all or individual cross sections.

-This section will focus on N type or natural channel geometry.
+This section will focus on natural channel geometry (N type).

 1. Set the elevation raster as
    the Source Raster Layer and use either button to sample one or all cross sections.

 .. image:: ../../img/User-Cross-Sections-Widget/User011.png

 2. The station elevation data is
    limited to the point where the left and right bank intersect the cross section.